MathieuAvila/milendall/README.rst

 "Triggers" are elements of rooms that triggers changes in gates properties: traversable, visibility.

+This is a run against time.
+There is no ennemy as such, but the maze must be solved before the counter reaches zero.
+A given amount of time is given at the start of the game.

 Rooms
 .....

 Each room has gravity rules that can change dynamically.
-Ex: a room where each wall attracts, a room like a planet.
+Ex: a room where each wall attracts, a room like a planet, a cylinder, a donut, and so on.
+Imagination is the only limit.
-Each room has a fixed list of portals.
+Each room has a fixed list of gates.

 Rooms have both: